grafana/mimir/docs/sources/operators-guide/configuring/about-versioning.md

 The following features are currently deprecated:

+- Ingester:
+  - `-blocks-storage.tsdb.isolation-enabled` CLI flag and `isolation_enabled` YAML config parameter.
+This will be removed in version 2.3.0.
+  - `active_series_custom_trackers` YAML config parameter in the ingester block.
+The configuration has been moved to limit config, the ingester config will be removed in version 2.3.0.
 - Ruler:
   - `/api/v1/rules/**` configuration endpoints.
 These will be removed in version 2.2.0.
 Use their `<prometheus-http-prefix>/config/v1/rules/**` equivalents instead.
   - `<prometheus-http-prefix>/rules/**` configuration endpoints.
 These will be removed in version 2.2.0.
 Use their `<prometheus-http-prefix>/config/v1/rules/**` equivalents instead.